Frequently Asked Questions

 For deposits, we accept checks, Visa, MasterCard and American Express.

-For the balance of your trip costs (paid on arrival) we accept US cash, Canadian cash, Visa, MasterCard and American Express.
 For your incidental charges (paid on departure) we accept US cash, Canadian cash, Visa, MasterCard and American Express.
+No credit card fees incurred for your incidental charges.

 What are your policies?